-Part 1: BizTalk Migration to Azure iPaaS – Why Should we care
+Part 1: BizTalk Migration to Azure iPaaS – Why Should we care?

 Here are a few reasons why we should use Azure iPaaS as our Integration layer replacing BizTalk Server or any other on-premises Middleware.

-Azure Serverless iPaaS frees the developers from the BizTalk environment installation and configurations.
-The developers can provision infrastructure and develop workflows from browser-based Azure Portal.
-Logic Apps makes creating workflows simple with its interactive, drag-and-drop design interface using Logic Apps Designer.
-Available in Azure Portal via standard Web browser, we can build automated business processes and system integrations with minimal coding using hundreds of pre-built connectors.
+Azure Serverless PaaS frees the developers from the BizTalk environment installation and configurations.
+The developers can provide infrastructure and develop workflows from the browser-based Azure Portal.
+Logic Apps makes creating workflows simple with its interactive, drag-and-drop design interface, using Logic Apps Designer with minimal coding and using hundreds of pre-built connectors.

-We do not pay for resources up front in Serverless platforms like Logic Apps or Azure functions, Azure charges for resources by consumption – i.e. we only pay for what we use.
+We do not pay for resources up front in serverless platforms, like Logic Apps or Azure Functions.
+Azure charges for resources by consumption – i.e. we only pay for what we use.
 If we have a connector to Office 365 with a ‘When a file is modified’ trigger, you are only charged when files are modified and subsequently trigger the action.